-Words From Our Owners
+Words Of Our Own

 My great great great great grand father Ben Horta Varella was the first Black land owner in Rochester Ma.
 Be a pioneer to the Cape Verdean community in Rochester Ma.
 We have a long history in Rochester.
 At the intersection of Walnut Plain Rd and High St we have a corner that was dedicated to our family in 1996 called “Varella Corner.”.
 We’re proud to say that this land is still in the family.